commercetools/merchant-center-application-kit/packages/mc-html-template/README.md

 This method will attempt to load and parse the `env.json` file, performing some validation and returning the parsed JSON.

+More information about required values and references can be found in the [Runtime Configuration ](https://docs.commercetools.com/custom-applications/deployment/runtime-configuration) documentation of Custom Applications.

 #### `loadHeaders(env: Object, { headersPath: String, cspPath?: String }): Object`

 This method will return the security headers to be used on the server response, serving the `index.html`.